-There are two hundred highway/rail crossings in the County, only 27 of which are grade separated-the Rice Avenue grade separation project would bring that number to 28.and Piru.
+There are two hundred highway/rail crossings in the County, only 27 of which are grade separated-the Rice Avenue grade separation project would bring that number to 28.
+The locations of the at-grade and grade separated highway/rail crossings in the county are shown in Figure 26.